 Some factors linked with periods (menstruation) can increase your risk of womb cancer because they cause higher levels of oestrogen.
 These include:

 - starting your period at a young age

 - a late menopause

-Research has shown that daughters of women with womb cancer have double the risk of women in the general population.
+Research has shown that daughters of women with womb cancer have double the risk of developing it compared to women in the general population.

 If you have several close relatives on the same side of the family who have had bowel cancer or womb cancer you may be at increased risk of womb cancer.

 Lynch syndrome is an inherited faulty gene linked with an increased risk of some cancers, including bowel cancer and womb cancer.
-Out of every 100 women who carry this rare gene fault, 40 to 60 will develop womb cancer at some point in their lives.
-But it is important to remember that womb cancers in these women are often picked up at an early stage and so are more likely to be cured.
+Out of every 100 women who carry this gene fault, 40 to 60 will develop womb cancer at some point in their lives.

-Using a non hormonal intrauterine device (IUD or coil) may also decrease the risk of womb cancer.
+Using a non hormonal intrauterine device (IUD or coil) has also been linked with a decreased risk of womb cancer.